phantom/sign-in-with-solana/README.md

 - `address`: Optional Solana address performing the sign-in.
 The address is case-sensitive.
 If not provided, the wallet must determine the Address to include in the message.
 - `statement`: Optional EIP-4361 Statement.
 The statement is a human readable string and should not have new-line characters (`\n`).
 If not provided, the wallet must not include Statement in the message.
 - `uri`: Optional EIP-4361 URI.
 The URL that is requesting the sign-in.
 If not provided, the wallet must not include URI in the message.
-- `version`: Optional EIP-4361 version, hardcoded to `1` if provided in the current spec.
+- `version`: Optional EIP-4361 version.
 If not provided, the wallet must not include Version in the message.
 - `chainId`: Optional EIP-4361 Chain ID.
 The chainId can be one of the following: `mainnet`, `testnet`, `devnet`, `localnet`, `solana:mainnet`, `solana:testnet`, `solana:devnet`.
 If not provided, the wallet must not include Chain ID in the message.
 - `nonce`: Optional EIP-4361 Nonce.
 It should be an alphanumeric string containing a minimum of 8 characters.
 If not provided, the wallet must not include Nonce in the message.
 - `issuedAt`: Optional ISO 8601 datetime string.
 This represents the time at which the sign-in request was issued to the wallet.
 Note: For Phantom, issuedAt has a threshold and it should be within +- 10 minutes from the timestamp at which verification is taking place.
 If not provided, the wallet must not include Issued At in the message.